benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/branch_gardener.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
-# Chromium Branch Sheriffing
+# Chromium Branch Gardening

-The Chrome release branch sheriff provides coverage for release branches (stable and beta) under Pacific timezone shifts.
+The Chrome release branch gardener provides coverage for release branches (stable and beta) under Pacific timezone shifts.

-The goals of a branch sheriff are quite similar to those of a trunk sheriff.
+The goals of a branch gardener are quite similar to those of a trunk gardener.
-Branch sheriffs need to ensure that:
+Branch gardeners need to ensure that:

 1.  **Compile failures get fixed**, because compile failures on branches block all tests (both automated and manual) and consequently reduce our confidence